saddam213/LLamaStack/README.md

 Here are the UI projects included in LLamaStack:

+1. **[LLamaStack.Core](LLamaStack.Core/README.md)**: Provides higher-level services and integrations for use in .NET applications.

-1. **[LLamaStack.Web](LLamaStack.Web/README.md)**: ASP.NET Core Web interface with all the base functions of llama.cpp & LLamaSharp
+2. **[LLamaStack.Web](LLamaStack.Web/README.md)**: ASP.NET Core Web interface with all the base functions of llama.cpp & LLamaSharp

-2. **[LLamaStack.WPF](LLamaStack.WPF/README.md)**: WPF UI interface with all the base functions of llama.cpp & LLamaSharp
+3. **[LLamaStack.WPF](LLamaStack.WPF/README.md)**: WPF UI interface with all the base functions of llama.cpp & LLamaSharp

-3. **LLamaStack.WebAPI**: ASP.NET Core WebAPI implemntation with all the base functions of llama.cpp & LLamaSharp
+4. **LLamaStack.WebAPI**: ASP.NET Core WebAPI implemntation with all the base functions of llama.cpp & LLamaSharp

-4. **LLamaStack.Signalr**: Signalr websocket server and cliet implemetations for use in web and .NET environments
+5. **LLamaStack.Signalr**: Signalr websocket server and cliet implemetations for use in web and .NET environments